devadalberto/homelab_gitops/README.md

 Continue with the [Post-Bootstrap Validation](#post-bootstrap-validation) checklist for deeper smoke tests and consult [Troubleshooting: PostgreSQL install timeouts](#troubleshooting-postgresql-install-timeouts) (and related sections) if anything deviates from the expected results.
+Operators who need secure remote CLI access without exposing services publicly can follow the [WireGuard Remote Access (Host-Only)](#wireguard-remote-access-host-only) workflow before handing the environment to others.

 ## Quick Start